codemagic-ci-cd/codemagic-docs/content/code-signing/macos-code-signing.md

 {{< figure size="medium" src="../uploads/automatic_code_signing_macos.png" caption="Automatic macOS code signing setup" >}}

-As the next step, you can [configure publishing to App Store Connect](../publishing/publishing-to-app-store) to distribute submit the app to App Store Connect and distribute later on via Mac App Store.
+As the next step, you can [configure publishing to App Store Connect](../publishing/publishing-to-app-store) to submit the app to App Store Connect and distribute it via Mac App Store.

-## Manual code signing to publish to Mac App Store
+## Manual code signing

-With the manual code signing method, you are required to upload the `Mac App Distribution` and `Mac Installer Distribution` certificates and `Mac App Store` profile.
+With the manual code signing method, you are required to upload the `Mac App Distribution` and `Mac Installer Distribution` certificates and the `Mac App Store` profile.
 You can also upload additional profiles if required.
 >See how to [export certificates and provisioning profiles](#exporting-certificates-and-provisioning-profiles).

 ### Setting up manual code signing